Bill Thompson (voice actor): Walt Disney Studios

-For Walt Disney Studios, he was heard in many shorts and features, often in either dialect parts or a variation of his Wimple/Droopy voice.
-His animated feature film credits included the parts of the White Rabbit and the Dodo in Alice in Wonderland, Mr. Smee and the other pirates in Peter Pan (reprising his roles in radio adaptations for Lux Radio Theater), and King Hubert in Sleeping Beauty.
+For Walt Disney Studios, Bill Thompson was heard in many shorts and features, often in either dialect parts or a variation of his Wimple/Droopy voice.
+His animated feature film credits included the parts of the White Rabbit and the Dodo in Alice in Wonderland, Mr. Smee and some of the other pirates in Peter Pan (reprising his roles in radio adaptations for Lux Radio Theater), and King Hubert in Sleeping Beauty.
 Many of the characters he played in Disney productions are now voiced by Corey Burton and Jeff Bennett.

-His best showcase may well have been in Lady and the Tramp (1955), where he was heard in no fewer than five dialect parts, as Jock the Scottish Terrier, Bull the Cockney Bulldog, Dachsie the German Dachshund, Joe the Italian cook, and the Irish policeman in the zoo.
-In shorts, he was heard as Ranger J. Audubon Woodlore in several Donald Duck and Humphrey the Bear entries and as Professor Owl in two music-related shorts, Melody and Toot Whistle Plunk and Boom (directed by Ward Kimball), among many others.
-He reprised both of these roles in Disney's various television series, and was the first actor to voice the comic-book character Scrooge McDuck (the theatrical featurette Scrooge McDuck and Money).
-Another prominent role of his is that of Irish station manager Flannery in Pigs Is Pigs (directed by Jack Kinney), and the voice of Uncle Waldo from The Aristocats.
+His best showcase may well have been in Lady and the Tramp (1955), where he was heard in no fewer than five dialect parts: Jock the Scottish Terrier, Bull the cockney bulldog, Dachsie the German dachshund, Joe the Italian cook, and the Irish policeman in the zoo.
+In Disney's short subjects, he was heard as Ranger J. Audubon Woodlore in several Donald Duck and Humphrey the Bear entries and as Professor Owl in two music-related shorts, Melody and Toot Whistle Plunk and Boom, among many others; he reprised both of these roles in Disney's various television series.
+He also voiced Irish station manager Flannery in Pigs Is Pigs, and was the first actor to voice the comic-book character Scrooge McDuck (the theatrical featurette Scrooge McDuck and Money).

-Union Oil
+Later career

 In 1957, Thompson joined the Los Angeles branch of Union Oil as an executive, working in community relations and occasionally reprising his radio characters.
+During this period, around 1958, Thompson appeared as a guest challenger on the TV panel show To Tell the Truth.

-He remained sporadically active in animation, however, going on to play King Hubert and Sound of Birds with Purv Pullen in Disney's Sleeping Beauty, and as Touché Turtle for Hanna-Barbera's Touché Turtle and Dum Dum.
+Thompson remained sporadically active in animation, and went on to voice King Hubert in Disney's Sleeping Beauty and (using the Wallace Wimple voice) Touché Turtle for Hanna-Barbera's Touché Turtle and Dum Dum TV cartoons.
 Also, Thompson was originally cast as Fred Flintstone in The Flintstones, but William Hanna and Joseph Barbera decided to recast the role and Alan Reed redubbed Fred's voice in the episodes Thompson had already recorded (Thompson can still be heard in some bit roles in the early episodes).

-During this period, around 1958, Thompson appeared as a guest challenger on the TV panel show To Tell the Truth.

 Personal life

-In 1952, Thompson married Mary Margaret McBride, the daughter of cartoonist Clifford McBride.
-The couple remained married until Thompson's death in 1971.
+On February 21, 1950, Bill Thompson married the daughter of cartoonist Clifford McBride, Mary Margaret McBride (not the radio personality of the same name).
+The couple divorced in January 1952.